AmirHooshangi/relay-backend/README.md

 # IoT Data Processing System - Relay Backend

 This is a backend system for processing continuous IoT device data streams.
-The system simulates IoT devices, processes their readings through Kafka Streams, stores data in PostgreSQL, and provides a secure REST API for querying aggregated readings.
+The system simulates IoT devices, processes their events through Kafka Streams, stores data in PostgreSQL, and provides a secure REST API for querying aggregated events.

 ## Architecture